tom-coleman/ducky-assistant/README.md

 explanation of why it was solved in that particular manner.

 Ducky is built in Python and uses the Streamlit framework for a UI, FastAPI tools, OpenAI tools, and AutoGen tools.

+Built for my CS5914 AI Tools for Software Delivery course, taken for my MEng CSA degree at Virginia Tech (Spring 2024)